clef/clef-wordpress/readme.txt

 == Credits ==

-[Dave Ross](http://davidmichaelross.com) created the original WP Clef plugin.
+[Dave Ross](http://davidmichaelross.com) created the original Clef for WordPress plugin.
 The Clef team continues to develop the plugin further.
 All trademarks, including the Clef logo, are the property of Clef.

 == Roadmap ==